Brianspha/whatnews/README.md

 ### How to run

-To run this project, you need to have flutter `Flutter (Channel stable, 2.5.3).`
+To run this project, you need to have flutter `Flutter version 3.3.5 on channel stable.`

 ### Please create the environment folder under the asset folder and create the .env file there